 - 1. After selecting a cook time, oven will prompt you to start cook time or start preheat. - 2.
 Press start cook time to skip preheat or press start preheat to preheat. - 3.
 When the oven is finished preheating, it will signal.
 If you do not open the door within 1 hour, the oven will turn off automatically.
 Open the oven door and, using caution, place the food in the oven. - Close the oven door.
 Press selector dial to edit temperature or cook time, if needed and/or press Start/Pause to start cooking.
 When cooking is complete the oven will signal and turn off.

-For two-level baking, place food in a metal baking dish or directly on the non-stick metal tray.
-Place the aluminum baking sheet or your baking dish with food on top of the wire rack.
-Stand the rack with food on the metal tray.
+For two-level baking, place food in a baking dish on the glass tray.
+Place your baking dish with food on top of the wire rack.
+Stand the rack with food on the glass tray.